-At Abell and Capitan Law, we have years of experience helping our clients apply for LTD benefits and appealing denied insurance claims.
+At Capitan Law, we have years of experience helping our clients apply for LTD benefits and appealing denied insurance claims.
 We will remain by your side and provide the guidance and support you need to navigate the complicated legal process.
 You will not have to face the insurance company alone.
 Our legal team is ready to advocate for your rights and pursue the maximum benefits you deserve.

-If you were diagnosed with small fiber neuropathy and require long-term disability benefits to compensate for your lost wages, medical treatment, and other expenses, do not hesitate to call Abell and Capitan Law at (267) 419-7888 for your free consultation.
+If you were diagnosed with small fiber neuropathy and require long-term disability benefits to compensate for your lost wages, medical treatment, and other expenses, do not hesitate to call Capitan Law at (267) 419-7888 for your free consultation.